niravshah241/MDFEniCSx/README.md

 ### Tutorials

-The tutorials are provide in the "demo" folder.
+The tutorials are provided in the "demo" folder.
+Currently, the tutorials are provide for following mesh deformations.

 - Harmonic mesh motion
 - Linear elastic mesh motion